Fiona-600/Pands---Assignments-2020/README.md

 Program to plot the functions x squared and x cubed in the range 0 to 4 on one set of axes simultaneously

-Expected Output: x squared and x cubed in green and red dots on a common axis
+Expected Output: x squared and x cubed in green and red dots on a common axis where x is between 0 and 4.

 Required Software: